 - Keep your credit utilization low

-- Get a free copy of your annual credit reports from three major bureaus and make sure that every piece of information in the report is correct and current.
+- Get a free copy of your annual credit reports from three major bureaus and ensure that every information in the report is correct and current.
 Dispute any errors and inaccuracies in your credit reports.

 What are the ranges of VantageScore?

-The VantageScore 1.0 and VantageScore 2.0 have a range of 501 to 900.
-The most recent score models, however, have different ranges and they are similar to FICO score ranges.
+The VantageScore 1.0 and VantageScore 2.0 range from 501 to 900.
+However, the most recent score models have different ranges, similar to FICO score ranges.
 VantageScore 3.0 and VantageScore 4.0 both range from 300 to 850.